muziejus/javascripting-english-major/3-programming.md

 loop begins.
 Next, `i < 4` is the **condition** that the control variable has to pass in order for the loop to continue.
 Finally, `i = i + 1;` is the **afterthought**, or the change the control variable undergoes each time through the loop.
-In other words, we can collapse a five-line program into just three:
+In other words, you can collapse a five-line program into just three:

 ```javascript
 for (let i = 1; i < 4; i = i + 1 ) {